Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

-                                 accord to their definition (default: false) [--config-file=FILE]             the path to a file holding the Argparser configuration (default: "''") [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the command line (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]         the color and style specification for error
+                                 accord to their definition (default: false) [--config-file=FILE]             the path to a file holding the Argparser configuration (default: "''") [--count-flags]                  count flags instead of setting them to "true" or "false" based on the last prefix used on the command line (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]         the color and style specification for error